Martindale Dental

 Does vaping erode enamel?

-Repeated exposure to acidic aerosols can wear enamel down — faster if you prefer fruit or citrus flavours.
+Repeated exposure to certain acidic aerosols may contribute to enamel wear over time, faster if you prefer fruit or citrus flavours.

 A 2022 experiment (Xu et al.) showed that flavoured e-liquids disrupt normal biofilm and push bacterial growth in a direction that isn’t great for enamel.